idandrori555/idandrori555/README.md

 # 👋 Hey, I’m Idan

-I’m a **16-year-old developer** who loves building things that *actually work* — from sleek web apps to low-level systems.
+I’m a **software developer** who loves building things that *work* — from web apps to low-level systems.
 I enjoy **digging under the hood**, figuring out how stuff really works, and learning something new every day. 🚀

 ---